ShehapAltahawy59/Madentk_chat_agent/README.md

 The backend will prefer Algolia for `search_restaurant_by_name` and `get_item_by_name`.
 Ensure your indices contain fields used for filtering: `where`, and for items either `item_cat` or `restaurant_id`.

-SmartFoodAgent is a location-aware food ordering/chat assistant built with FastAPI (backend) and Streamlit (UI).
+MadentkAgent is a location-aware food ordering/chat assistant built with FastAPI (backend) and Streamlit (UI).
 It integrates Firebase (Firestore) for operational data and Chroma DB for semantic search with multilingual embeddings and reranking.

 ## ✨ Features
 - Location-scoped search using `where` (e.g., `quweisna`, `AboHammad`, `KafrShokr`)